 Crohn’s disease affects the ileum that’s the end part of the small intestine and also the large intestine and digestive tract.
 Ulcerative colitis is caused by the inflammation of the inner lining of the intestine causing pain and ulcer in the colon and rectum that leads to painful ulcers in the colon and rectum.

 - formation of polyps in the rectum

 - injuries or accidents that involve the intestines

 The surgery begins with a general anesthesia.
 An incision is made in the abdomen and removes the rectum and colon and then stitched and closed.

 Types of ileostomies

-Continent ileostomy: Also known as Kock ileostomy eliminates the need for external pouch.
-In this surgery the surgeon makes an internal pouch of the small intestine with an stoma that acts as a valve and get attached to the intestinal wall.
-An external tube is inserted though the stoma to the pouch to collect the waste discharged.
-As there is no need for external pouch this method of ileostomy is now widely used method of treatment.
+Also known as Kock ileostomy eliminates the need for the external pouch.
+In this surgery, the surgeon makes an internal pouch of the small intestine with a stoma that acts as a valve and gets attached to the intestinal wall.
+An external tube is inserted through the stoma to the pouch to collect the waste discharged.
+As there is no need for external pouch this method of ileostomy is now the widely used method of treatment.